-AASB 2011-10 Amendments to Australian Accounting Standards arising from AASB 119 (September 2011) [AASB 1, 8, 101, 124, 134, 1040, 9, 2011, 9, and let 141 AASB 2012-9 Amendments to AASB 1048 arising from the Withdrawal of Australian Int 1039 124, 134, 1049 & 2011-8 and Int 14] This Standard makes amendments to other Australian Accounting Standards and Interpretations as a result of issuing AASB 119 in September 2011.
+AASB 2011-10 Amendments to Australian Accounting Standards arising from AASB 119 (September 2011) [AASB 1, 8, 101, 124, 134, 1049 & 2011-8 and Int 14] This Standard makes amendments to other Australian Accounting Standards and Interpretations as a result of issuing AASB 119 in September 2011.
 The resultant discounting of annual leave liabilities that were previously measured at the undiscounted amounts is not material.
-The withdrawal of Int 1039 Substantive Enactment of Major Tax Bills in Australia has no financial impact for the Western Australian Museum during the reporting period and at the balance date.
-Measurement of tax assets and liabilities continues to be measured in accordance with enacted or substantively enacted tax law pursuant to AASB 112.46-47.
-AASB 2012-2 B 2012-2 Amendments to Australian Accounting Standards - Disclosures - Offsetting Financial Assets and Financial Liabilities [AASB 7 & 132] Amendments to Australian Accounting Standards - Transition Guidance and Other Amendments [AASB This Standard amends the required disclosures in AASB 7 to include information that will enable users of an entity's financial statements to evaluate the effect or potential effect of petting arrangements including 1, 5, 7, 8, 10, 11, 12, 13, 101, 102, 108, 112, 118, 119, 127, 12 132, 133, 134, 137, 1023, 1038, 1039, 1049, & 2011-7 and Int 12] potential effect of netting arrangements, including rights of set-off associated with the entity's recognised financial assets and recognised financial liabilities, on the Western Australian Museum's financial position.
+AASB 2012-2 Amendments to Australian Accounting Standards - Disclosures - Offsetting Financial Assets and Financial Liabilities [AASB 7 & 132] This Standard amends the required disclosures in AASB 7 to include information that will enable users of an entity's financial statements to evaluate the effect or potential effect of netting arrangements, including rights of set-off associated with the entity's recognised financial assets and recognised financial liabilities, on the Western Australian Museum's financial position.
 There is no financial impact.
-This Standard introduces a number of editorial alterations and amends the mandatory application date of Standards for not for profit entities accounting for interests in other entities.
-There is no financial AASB 2012-5 AASB 2013-9 impact.
-Amendments to Australian Accounting Standards - Conceptual Framework, Materiality and Financial This Standard makes amendments to the Australian Instruments.
-Accounting Standards and Interpretations as a consequence of the annual improvements process.
+AASB 2012-5 Amendments to Australian Accounting Standards arising from Annual Improvements 2009-11 Cycle [AASB 1, 101, 116, 132 & 134 and Int 2] This Standard makes amendments to the Australian Accounting Standards and Interpretations as a consequence of the annual improvements process.
 There is no financial impact.
-Part A of this omnibus Standard makes amendments to other Standards arising from revisions to the Australian Accounting Conceptual Framework for AASB 2012-6 Amendments to Australian Accounting Standards - Mandatory Effective Date of AASB 9 and Transition Disclosures [AASB 9, 2009-11, 2010-7, 2011-7 & 2011-8 periods ending on or after 20 December 2013.
-Other Parts of this Standard become operative in later periods.
-There is no financial impact for Part A of the This Standard amends the mandatory effective date of AASB 9 Financial Instruments to 1 January 2015 (instead of 1 January 2013).
+AASB 2012-6 Amendments to Australian Accounting Standards - Mandatory Effective Date of AASB 9 and Transition Disclosures [AASB 9, 2009-11, 2010-7, 2011-7 & 2011-8 This Standard amends the mandatory effective date of AASB 9 Financial Instruments to 1 January 2015 (instead of 1 January 2013).
 Further amendments are also made to numerous consequential amendments arising from AASB 9 that will now apply from 1 January 2015.
 There is no financial impact.
-Standard.